 The 2017 Tax Cuts and Jobs Act has cut entertainment expense write-offs.
 That means you can’t deduct costs for entertaining clients, even if they are business-related.

 For instance, you can’t deduct membership dues from a golf club even if you regularly take clients there to discuss business.
-Sporting events, concert tickets, resorts and fees for social clubs are now non-deductible expenses.
+Sporting events, concert tickets, resorts and fees for social clubs are no longer deductible.

 There are a few exceptions to the rule, though.
 The IRS allows deductions for some employees’ recreational expenses, such as a holiday party or summer picnic.
 Also, expenses related to attending business meetings or conventions are deductible.